Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, Malik Monk included, face the Golden State Warriors at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Malik Monk could make a big impact for the Sacramento Kings at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article we will dive into Monk's prop bets, using stats to help you make good selections.
+Now let's break down Monk's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Malik Monk Prop Bets vs. the Warriors